pouriyajamshidi/tcping/docs/observability/README.md

 - Alloy's UI on <http://localhost:12346> shows the health of each component.
   If the receiver is healthy but the remote write is not, Prometheus is the problem.
-- A rejected write does not stop the run. tcping prints the error to stderr and says the metrics are being dropped, then keeps probing, so watch stderr rather than the probe output.
+- A rejected write does not stop the run. tcping prints an error to stderr for every write that fails and keeps probing, so watch stderr rather than the probe output.
 A wrong InfluxDB token shows up this way.
 - Make sure you are on the dashboard for the way you sent the run.
 A run using `--otlp` leaves **tcping (InfluxDB)** empty, and the other way round.
 - The statistics panels only fill in after the first statistics push, which is